logseq/publish-spa/README.md

 See LICENSE.md

 ## Additional Links
-* https://github.com/pengx17/logseq-publish - Thanks to @pengx17 on his great work with this. :heart: This is currently the most popular action for publishing Logseq graphs.
+* https://github.com/pengx17/logseq-publish - Thanks to @pengx17 for his great work with this. :heart: This is currently the most popular action for publishing Logseq graphs.
 If you're happy using it, feel free to continue using it. `publish-spa` has more flexibility with versions of Logseq that can be used and may acquire more functionality than it since it hooks into the publishing process at a lower level.
 * https://github.com/logseq/graph-validator - Github action that this one is modeled after
+* https://github.com/logseq/docs - Logseq graph that uses this action